TadjerouniMohamedAdel/eenar-researcher/README.md

 <br/><br/>

 ## Documentation
-to access to the documantation:
+you can access to the documentation with:

 ```bash
 #lunch the application's documentation on localhost:9001